Text Classification Under Class Distribution Shift: A Survey: Zero-Shot Text Classification

-Instruction tuning, defined as \emph{fine-tuning language models on a collection of datasets described via instructions}, can be seen as a generalization over the framework proposed by \newcite{Yin-EMNLP-2019}.
+Fine-tuning involves adapting a model to a task by performing an extra training step using task-specific data.
+Instruction tuning, defined as fine-tuning language models on a collection of datasets described via instructions, can be seen as a generalization over the framework proposed by \citet{Yin-EMNLP-2019}.
 Instruction tuning can lead to better performance on unseen tasks, if the target task is described via simple instructions provided in natural language.
-Models trained with instruction tuning can perform various tasks, including zero-shot classification, as shown by \newcite{Zhang-ARXIV-2024}.
+Models trained with instruction tuning can perform various tasks, including zero-shot classification, as shown by \citet{Zhang-ARXIV-2024}.
 This capability is achieved by training language models to respond to simple natural language commands, with some degree of generality.
-For instance, \newcite{Wei-ICLR-2022} and \newcite{Sanh-ICLR-2022} explore similar ideas, dividing the tasks for which datasets are available into separate clusters, each containing multiple datasets.
-Fine-tuning via instructions on any of the clusters leads to performance gains when the model is tested on tasks from the other clusters. \newcite{Xu-EMNLP-2022} continue this line of work by increasing the number of tasks used for pre-training from a few dozen to over 1000, showing that increasing the number of tasks is a good alternative to increasing the model size.
+For instance, \citet{Wei-ICLR-2022} and \citet{Sanh-ICLR-2022} explore similar ideas, dividing the tasks for which datasets are available into separate clusters, each containing multiple datasets.
+Fine-tuning via instructions on any of the clusters leads to performance gains when the model is tested on tasks from the other clusters. \citet{Xu-EMNLP-2022} continue this line of work by increasing the number of tasks used for pre-training from a few dozen to over 1000, showing that increasing the number of tasks is a good alternative to increasing the model size.